awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 Without the Performance Schema enabled, Performance Insights displays database load broken down by the list state of the MySQL process\.
 With Performance Schema enabled, Performance Insights displays database load broken down by detailed wait events\.

-For more information, see [Using the Performance Insights Dashboard](USER_PerfInsights.UsingDashboard.md)\.
+For more information about the dashboard, see [Using the Performance Insights Dashboard](USER_PerfInsights.UsingDashboard.md)\.
+For more information about the MySQL performance schema, see [MySQL 8\.0 Reference Manual](https://dev.mysql.com/doc/refman/8.0/en/performance-schema.html)\.